Princeton, New Jersey: Public transportation

 Princeton is roughly equidistant from New York City and Philadelphia.
-Since the 19th century, it has been connected by rail to both of these cities by the Princeton Branch rail line to the nearby Princeton Junction station on Amtrak's Northeast Corridor.
-The Princeton train station was moved from under Blair Hall to a more southerly location on University Place in 1918, and was moved further southeast in 2013.
+Since the 19th century, Princeton has been connected by rail to both of these cities at the Princeton train station.
+Service is provided on the Princeton Branch rail line, which runs 2.7 mi to the nearby Princeton Junction station on Amtrak's Northeast Corridor.
+The station was moved from under Blair Hall to a more southerly location on University Place in 1918, and was moved further southeast in 2013.
 Commuting to New York from Princeton became commonplace after the Second World War.
 While the Amtrak ride time is similar to New York and to Philadelphia, the commuter-train ride to New York—via NJ Transit's Northeast Corridor Line—is generally much faster than the equivalent train ride to Philadelphia, which involves a transfer to SEPTA trains in Trenton.
-NJ Transit provides shuttle service between the Princeton and Princeton Junction stations; the train is locally called the "Dinky", and has also been known as the "PJ&B" (for "Princeton Junction and Back").
+NJ Transit provides shuttle service between the Princeton and Princeton Junction stations synchronized with trains operating on the Northeast Corridor; the train is called the "Dinky", and has also been known as the "PJ&B" (for "Princeton Junction and Back").
 Two train cars, or sometimes just one, are used.

 NJ Transit provides bus service to Trenton on the 606 route and local service on route 605.

 Coach USA Suburban Transit operates frequent daily service to midtown NYC on the 100 route, and weekday rush-hour service to downtown NYC on the 600 route.

 Princeton and Princeton University provide the FreeB and Tiger Transit local bus services.